JesusFilm/core/apps/docs/docs/05-team/06-making-a-career/02-titles-for-designers.md

 - Makes regular, material contributions to the look-and-feel of our general aesthetic and brand.
 - Usually at least 8-12 years of experience being a professional designer.
 - Typically at least 3-5 years experience at Jesus Film internalizing how we work.
-- WEB: Fully capable of writing modern HTML/CSS/JS + the ability to make moderate progress in Rails.
-- MOBILE: Can create detailed interactive prototypes demonstrating flows, interactions, and animations.

 ## Principal Designer